Call 911 if your baby:

 Any baby with signs of jaundice -- yellow skin and eyes -- should be seen by a doctor.
 Jaundice is often noticed in the hospital during your baby's first few days, and instructions are usually given to follow up with the pediatrician one day after discharge.

 Treat Symptoms as Recommended

-- For mild jaundice, your doctor may recommend feeding the baby often with breast milk or formula.
+- For mild jaundice, your doctor may recommend increasing the feeding frequency with breast milk or formula.
 The excess bilirubin in the blood, which causes jaundice, will pass through stool.

 - Your doctor also may recommend limited exposure to sunlight.
 Be sure you understand and follow the doctor's instructions about how to expose your baby to sunlight, when to do it, and how long the exposure should last.

 - Mild jaundice frequently goes away on its own.